DynamoRIO

 Creating New Analysis Tools

-drcachesim provides a drmemtrace analysis tool framework to make it easy to create new trace analysis tools.
+drmemtrace provides an analysis tool framework to make it easy to create new trace analysis tools.
 A new tool should subclass dynamorio::drmemtrace::analysis_tool_t.

 For tools that support concurrent processing of shards and do not need to see a single time-sorted interleaved merged trace, the interface functions with the parallel_ prefix should be overridden, and parallel_shard_supported() should return true. parallel_shard_init_stream() will be invoked for each shard prior to invoking parallel_shard_memref() for each entry in that shard; the data structure returned from parallel_shard_init() will be passed to parallel_shard_memref() for each trace entry for that shard.
 The concurrency model used guarantees that all entries from any one shard are processed by the same single worker thread, so no synchronization is needed inside the parallel_ functions.
 A single worker thread invokes print_results() as well.